I was recently asked if Botox injection were Vegan friendly or not

 ‘A vegan is defined as a person who does not eat or use any animal products’

-With over 7% of the UK population calling themselves vegan now, some of these people will want to engage in cosmetic procedures, so it is important to know the facts.
+With over 7% of the UK population calling themselves Vegan now, some of these people will want to (and do) engage in cosmetic procedures, so it is important to know the facts.

 Even if you aren’t vegan, there is a growing number of us searching out cruelty-free products and cosmetic treatments that don’t include animal ingredients, or are involved in animal testing.
 This blog will be useful for you too.